Experience Dental Thornton - Thornton

 Considering Dentures?
 Here’s What You Need to Know

-To be a good candidate for this restorative treatment, you should:
+To be a suitable candidate for dentures, you should:

-• Wish to replace several or all of your teeth
+• Need to replace several or all of your teeth

-• Have a healthy jawbone (we can help you with this!)
+• Have a strong and healthy jawbone (we can assist with this!)

-• Be prepared to take good care of your dentures at home
+• Be willing to maintain proper denture care at home

-• Continue to visit the dentist for routine exams – just like with natural teeth!
+• Continue seeing your dentist for routine checkups, just as you would with natural teeth

-• Remove dentures overnight to let your mouth rest
+• Remove dentures overnight to allow your mouth to rest

-• Soak dentures in warm water with or without denture cleanser
+• Soak them in warm water, with or without a denture cleanser

-• With dentures removed, clean and massage your gums
+• Clean and massage your gums with dentures removed

-• If you have partial dentures, brush your natural teeth as usual
+• If you wear partial dentures, continue brushing your natural teeth as usual

-By following these steps, you can ensure that your dentures remain comfortable and effective, and that your oral health stays in great shape.
+By following these steps, you can keep your dentures comfortable and functional while maintaining good oral health.

 Cost Breakdown and Factors to Consider

-• Type of denture: The specific type of denture you need
+• Type of denture: The design and material of the dentures selected

-• Dental extractions or preparations: Any required extractions or preparatory work
+• Dental extractions or preparations: Any extractions or preparatory steps needed before placement

 Contact us today